NaikSoftware/opencode-idea-plugin/README.md

 ### Tool Window

-Access the OpenCode Assistant tool window from the right sidebar for interactive chat.
+Access the OpenCode Assistant tool window from the right sidebar for an interactive chat interface with markdown support and conversation history.

 ## API Integration